 Before you apply, please take a look at our list of research group leaders, so you can identify the areas of research that interest you and make contact with the potential supervisor(s) to discuss the possibility of joining the research group, as well as research projects you could undertake.
 You’ll need to name up to three potential supervisors in your application.

 The University of Oxford works on a collegiate system, so you have to specify a college on your application form or else say that you have no college preference.
 The colleges provide academic support through advisors, seminar programmes, career development opportunities and scholarships, as well as offering another academic community alongside our department for you to develop friendships and enjoy broader intellectual and leisure activities.
 Your colleges might also provide accommodation, usually for at least part of your programme of study, as well as sports facilities, clubs/societies, and meals.
-The list of colleges that accepts students on the MSc in biochemistry can be found here and for the DPhil in Biochemistry programme here.
+The list of colleges that accepts students on the MSc by Research in Biochemistry can be found here and for the DPhil in Biochemistry programme here.

 When you do apply, the documents you should send with your application include: